 Joel Osteen Net Worth

-Joel Osteen Net Worth and Salary: Joel Osteen is an American preacher, televangelist and author who has a net worth of $100 million dollars.
+Joel Osteen Net Worth and Salary: Joel Osteen is an American preacher, televangelist, and author who has a net worth of $100 million.
 Joel Osteen is most famous for being the pastor of Lakewood Church in Houston, Texas.

 Early Life: He was born Joel Scott Osteen on March 5, 1963, in Houston, Texas.
 He is one of six children of John Osteen and Dolores Pilgrim.
 Osteen also has a half brother from his father's previous marriage, who also lived with the family when Joel was growing up.
 Joel graduated from Humble High School in 1981 and went on to study radio and television communications at Oral Roberts University in Tulsa, Oklahoma.
 Osteen did not graduate.